leticiatomasio/ig.news/README.md

 ## Creating your .env.local file and acessing your own Secret Keys

-For this application to work, you need to integrate it to Github, Stripe, FaunaDB and Prismic by getting your Secret Keys and updating `.env_sample` to an `.env.local` file with all environment variables properly stored.
+For this application to work, you need to integrate it to Github, Stripe, FaunaDB and Prismic by getting your Secret Keys and updating `.env-sample` to an `.env.local` file with all environment variables properly stored.

 ## Development server